openware/kaigara/docs/architecture.md

 ### SQL

-If you use SQL driver, then Kaigara use separate database for each platform.
+If you use SQL driver, Kaigara would use a separate database per deployment ID.

-All data is stored within `data` table in this database.
+All data is stored in `data` table inside this database.
 For example, in PostgreSQL this table would look like:

 ```sql
 CREATE TABLE data (